 71 Old Westbury Road, Old Westbury, NY; (516) 333-0048

 Lush flower gardens, tree-lined walks, and the grand architecture are the perfect romantic settings for wedding photography at the Old Westbury Gardens.
 Wedding photo permits are required and must be requested at least 8 weeks in advance.
 If your party arrives between 9 AM and 3 PM the base permit fee is $325, after 3:30 PM – $450.
 Permits are good for 1.5 hours, overtime may be scheduled in advance for an additional $100.
 Up to 20 guests (bridal party, relatives), excluding photographers/videographers are allowed, additional guests incur a fee.
 If it rains and the Westbury House is available, you may take photos inside, otherwise, a full refund is given.
+The photographer must carry a liability insurance.
 For complete information and to reserve your day and time, print out and complete the reservation form and mail or fax to the office noted on the form.
 To view the various gardens available for your wedding pictures, click here.

 135 West Gate Drive Huntington, NY 11743; (631) 659-1301